Service Bus for Windows Server Overview

 The Service Bus for Windows Server provides a messaging platform for enterprise applications with a multi-host farm topology that provides both scale and high availability.
 The platform is based on Windows Server and Microsoft SQL Server.
 Developers that want a lightweight development environment can install the Service Bus for Windows Server on Windows client operating systems (64-bits) and Microsoft SQL Express.

-In both Windows Azure and Windows Server, the Service Bus requires access tokens for authorizing access to its messaging entities.
-Because the Windows Azure Active Directory Access Control (also known as Access Control Service or ACS) is not available on Windows Server, the Service Bus for Windows Server includes a simple Service Bus Security Token Service (SBSTS) integrated with the Windows security model.
+In both Azure and Windows Server, the Service Bus requires access tokens for authorizing access to its messaging entities.
+Because the Microsoft Azure Active Directory Access Control (also known as Access Control Service or ACS) is not available on Windows Server, the Service Bus for Windows Server includes a simple Service Bus Security Token Service (SBSTS) integrated with the Windows security model.
 The SBSTS can issue Simple Web Tokens (SWTs) based on Windows identities (stored in the local Windows identity store or in Active Directory).

-While quotas and other runtime settings are fixed in the Windows Azure Service Bus, with the Service Bus for Windows Server an administrator can change those settings and customize the Service Bus for Windows Server farm.
+While quotas and other runtime settings are fixed in the Microsoft Azure Service Bus, with the Service Bus for Windows Server an administrator can change those settings and customize the Service Bus for Windows Server farm.

-The addressing schema is fixed in the Windows Azure Service Bus.
+The addressing schema is fixed in the Microsoft Azure Service Bus.
 In other words, all the endpoints have the Service Bus postfix added to the URL.
 With the Service Bus for Windows Server, you can use the fully qualified domain name (FQDN) of the hosts, or a mapped DNS entry representing your service.